JuliaLang/julia/doc/manual/packages.rst

 The list of registered Julia packages can be found at `<http://pkg.julialang.org>`_.
 All package manager commands are found in the :mod:`Pkg <Base.Pkg>` module, included in Julia's :mod:`Base` install.

+First we'll go over the mechanics of the ``Pkg`` family of commands and then we'll provide some guidance on how to get your package registered.
+Be sure to read the section below on package naming conventions, tagging versions and the importance of a ``REQUIRE`` file for when you're ready to add you code to the curated METADATA repository.

 Package Status
 --------------